TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- What do we do if we start recording mid-way?
+	- Well we could simply move the current history to backup for free...
+		- ...instantiate new history without having to clone anything at all...
+		- and we dont even have to use force sets now
+		- plus we have a clean view in the history gui
+	- Do we save entire history?
+		- that might be really some pain

+- Check for crashes when we have some audiovisuals but we suddenly switch to an empty workspace

 - Make snapshot frequency configurable
 	- Actually let's just quickly implement map there